How paranoia drove killer

 Subsequent clubs generated yet more concern from the police.
 Hamilton

 badgering parents who removed their sons.
 Members were made to

-remove their tops and wear loose trunks or tight briefs as they
+remove their tops and wear loose trunks or tight briefs as they exercised.
+Hamilton

-photograph them using expensive equipment, which led to mounting debts.
+would then photograph them using expensive equipment, which led to mounting

-to check how it was run.
+visited to check how it was run.
 She found the gymnasium locked

 appeared to have no other interests."